brendon-boldt/xferbench/README.md

 ## Quick Start

+Looking to directly reproduce the results of the NAACL 2024 paper?
+See `./reproduce.sh`.
+Continue reading for a description of the steps to run XferBench in general.

 Install the conda environment.

     conda create --name xferbench --file environment.txt

+Download the target language data (required to run XferBench) with:

+    python xferbench/scripts/wikipedia.py eval

 Ensure your data is in the JSON lines format where each row is an array of integer tokens, representing an utterance from the emergent communication